funkhaus/fuxt-backend/README.md

 The mutation comes with a basic form of anti-spam protection.
 The input `trap` must equal the same as the `clientMutationId`.
 With GraphQL, the `clientMutationId` is a unique identify and you can set it to whatever you like.

+The `Log Emails` plugin is handy to install, to track what emails are getting sent.
+You can get it [here](https://wordpress.org/plugins/log-emails/).

 So for example:

 ```